2022 RACE REGISTRATIONDeadlines / Policies

-There are some incredibly bad refund and transfer policies out there, even for races with wait-lists.
+We are proud to offer some of the most liberal registration policies around.
 Our primary goal at the Big Sky Biggie is to encourage riders (of all levels) to get out on the trail and have a successful day.
 Our secondary goal is to raise funds that will go back to our local trails – after covering our expenses, of course.
 In short – we exist to create value, not make money.
 Therefore, we have tried to keep our policies inline with our goals.

-- We will offer full refunds until April 15, 2018 for a small $10 fee (to cover processing and refund fees from our vendor).
+- We will offer full refunds until March 31, 2022 for a small $10 fee (to cover processing and refund fees from our vendor).
+This ONLY applies to new registrations (not deferred registrations)

-- No refunds will be issued after June 1, 2018, but riders may still defer their registration to the following year.
+- No refunds will be issued after March 31, 2022, but riders may defer their registration to the following year if they qualify (see Deferral Policy).

-- So, you can’t race, but you managed to talk someone else into doing it?
-Well done, my friend.
-At ANY point, if a rider finds themselves unable to participate, they may sell or transfer their entry for a small $10 fee (to cover processing and refund fees from our vendor) + the difference in the race course fee if it is greater.
+You may sell or transfer your entry for a small $10 fee (to cover processing and refund fees from our vendor) + the difference in the race course fee if it is greater.
+Email firstname.lastname@example.org for instructions on how to do this.

 Event Cancellation Policy